41 Customer Loyalty Statistics & 10 Benefits for SMEs [2021 Update]

 - 78% of baby boomers have gotten so frustrated with having to restart conversations with brands on a different channel that they question why they do business with them in the first place. source

 - When customers have a frustrating shopping experience, they are 3 times as likely as satisfied customers to not buy from the same brand again.
 Source

 - 69% of shoppers claimed that they wouldn’t shop with the same online store every again is the experience is poor. source

 - A whopping 84% of shoppers will refuse to buy from a brand again if they have a poor returns experience. source

-- Compared to average brands, the leaders in loyalty programs grow revenue about 2.5x as fast. source
+- Compared to average brands, the leaders in loyalty programs grow revenue about 2.5 times faster. source

-- Ecommerce brands without a loyalty program are missing out on an increase in average order value by up to 319%.
+- E-commerce brands without a loyalty program are missing out on increased average-order-value by up to 319%.
 Source

 - 39% of customers who consider themselves loyal have less price sensitivity and are willing to spend more on a brand’s product even if there are cheaper alternatives.
 Source

 The data doesn’t lie.
 There’s real money on the line when you’re not able to instill loyalty in customers.
 Even when you have a bit of loyalty, it can be lost if you drop the ball.

 Something like a poor returns experience turns off almost every single shopper and $98 billion in potential revenue is lost by failing to create simple experiences.